Protecting Your Finances with Insurance

 Basically, life insurance comes in two varieties: term life and permanent (or whole) life.
 Determining whether you want one type or the other or a combination is your first step.

 It’s natural to consider an injury or illness and think “but it won’t happen to me.”
-According to the Social Security Administration, however, a quarter of the U.S. population may face with a disability between the age of 20 and when they retire1Redirect icon.
+According to the Social Security Administration, however, a quarter of the U.S. population may face with a disability between the age of 20 and when they retire1.
 Should a person be unable to work because of their disability, an employer or the government may be able to provide some assistance, but a disability insurance policy can offset some loss of earnings.
 There are two primary types of policy:

 For many of us, our first experience with an insurance policy is with our vehicles.
 In nearly every state, some level of minimum coverage is required — New Hampshire and Virginia are the exceptions.
 Additionally, it can be more costly to not have insurance than to pay an annual premium that protects your finances in the event of an accident.
 Depending on the level of coverage, a policy can cover property damage, injury to another driver (in the event the accident is your fault), personal injury and costs if another driver is at fault but uninsured or underinsured.